Abdus-Samee-007/BMI-calculator/README.md

 ### Setup Details
 This application was developed in R studio and the packages used are "shiny" and "shiny themes" which are required to run the application.

-This was created by me for a small college project.